Peugeot 404: Foreign assembly

 The 404 was assembled in a number of countries besides France.
-It was manufactured by Safrar in Argentina (later Sevel) (162,583 cars built), and assembly took place in Australia (by the local Renault subsidiary – 8600 cars built), Belgium, Canada (about 3100 404 sedans were built at the SoMA plant shared with Renault), Chile (14,892 cars built), Ireland, Kenya, Madagascar, Malaysia, New Zealand (2800 cars built), Nigeria, Portugal, Perú (by Braillard starting in 1967), Rhodesia, South Africa (79,045 cars built), and Uruguay.
+It was manufactured by Safrar in Argentina (later Sevel) (162,583 cars built), and assembly took place in Australia (by the local Renault subsidiary – 8600 cars built), Belgium, Canada (about 3100 404 sedans were built at the SoMA plant shared with Renault), Chile (14,892 cars built), Ireland, Kenya, Madagascar, Malaysia, New Zealand (2800 cars built), Nigeria, Portugal, Peru (by Braillard starting in 1967), Rhodesia, South Africa (79,045 cars built), and Uruguay.

 In South Africa, where the 404 saloon continued in production until the end of 1978, the GL and Automatique versions received the more powerful 1.8 L XM7 engine also used in the 504.
 The GL also received front seats similar to those of the 504, as well as the 504's floor-mounted shifter with its characteristic bend.
 Late cars also have 504 steering wheels, as 404 parts were becoming scarce.
 The 404 Wagon was assembled until early 1976, when the supply of French CKD kits dried up.

 The 404, especially in pickup form, is still a common sight in North and West Africa.
 The Argentinian-built 404 was available with both the 1.6 petrol and the diesel engine, in Standard or Luxe equipment levels.
 The Luxe featured sporty alloy wheels and a special grille with integrated extra lamps.